saattrupdan/saattrupdan.github.io/projects.md

 ## [NaturalSelection](https://github.com/saattrupdan/naturalselection)
-#### An all-purpose pythonic genetic algorithm --- [blog post](https://saattrupdan.github.io/2019-09-07-naturalselection/)
+#### An all-purpose Pythonic genetic algorithm --- [blog post](https://saattrupdan.github.io/2019-09-07-naturalselection/)

-A python package which uses genetic algorithms to maximise a given function.
+A Python package which uses genetic algorithms to maximise a given function.
 A prime example of this is to hyperparameter optimise neural networks.
 See [the readme](https://github.com/saattrupdan/naturalselection/blob/master/README.md) for several examples and a more in-depth explanation of the algorithm.

 ![Image showing an example of the evolution of a population](/img/fashion_mnist.png)